-The way we talk about diversity and inclusion matters: it influences how people feel about the agenda and their willingness to act in its service.
-Using the findings in this research, we call for organisations to think harder about how they communicate their aspirations for a fair and equal workplace.
-The answer is more complex than a good business case...
+The way we talk about inclusion matters: it influences how people feel about the agenda and their willingness to act in its service.
+This is a summary of a randomised controlled experiment we conducted in 2017.

 A look at the silent influence of gender stereotyping at work, drawing heavily on Professor Alice Eagly’s keynote at the Behavioural Approach to Diversity Conference at the Rotman School of Management.